 Identified below are major constraints that most bicyclists in and around Albuquerque encounter on their bicycle trips.
-Figure 5: Opportunities and Constraints, provides a graphical display of these constraints.
-To provide a direct, safe and connected bikeway and multi-use trail network, the following constraints should be considered and resolved when possible:
+Figure 16: Opportunities and Constraints Map, provides a graphical display of these constraints.
+In order to help promote a direct, safe, and connected bikeway and multi-use trail network, the following constraints should be considered and resolved when possible:

 - Rio Grande

 - Expo New Mexico

 - Private (Gated) Neighborhoods

 - Drainage and Irrigation Alignments

 - Major Public Open Space

 - I-40 and I-25

-- Airports

-- Military Base
+- Military Base & Airports

 - West Mesa Escarpment

 - Railroad Tracks

 - Golf Courses

 - Indian Pueblos

 - Major Arterials

-Topography
+Topography & Geography

 Albuquerque is located within the Rio Grande Rift.
 The valley's alignment is north/south, gently sloping up to the east toward the Sandia Mountains.
-The slope is slightly steeper on the west side where it encounters the west mesa escarpment.
 The elevations within the city range from approximately 4,950 feet along the Rio Grande to 6,100 feet in the Sandia foothills and 5,750 feet on the west mesa.
-Few rolling hills exist except for the crossing of the North Diversion Channel along the west mesa escarpment and in the Sandia foot hills.
+Few rolling hills exist except for the crossing of the North Diversion Channel and in the Sandia foot hills.
 The broad central portion of the Rio Grande Rift, especially east of the river, has very little change in elevation and could be considered nearly level.
 The topography of Albuquerque is well-suited for cycling with gentle terrain and the occasional hill.